google/fhir-data-pipes/README.md

     --databaseOffsetStorage=offset.dat --databaseHistory=dbhistory.dat \
     --openmrsUserName=admin --openmrsPassword=Admin123 \
     --openmrsServerUrl=http://localhost:8099/openmrs \
-    --openmrsfhirBaseEndpoint=/openmrs/ws/fhir2/R4 \
+    --openmrsfhirBaseEndpoint=/ws/fhir2/R4 \
     --snapshotMode=initial \
     --fhirSinkPath=projects/PROJECT/locations/LOCATION/datasets/DATASET/fhirStores/FHIRSTORENAME \
-    --sinkUser=hapi --sinkPassword=hapi \
+    --sinkUserName=hapi --sinkPassword=hapi \
     --fileParquetPath=/tmp/ \
     --fhirDebeziumEventConfigPath=./utils/dbz_event_to_fhir_config.json"
  ```
-NOTE : In order to export data to a fhir sink instead of generating Parquet files,do not pass the '--fileParquetPath' argument
+NOTE : In order to export data to a fhir sink , pass the '--fhirSinkPath' argument ,
+In order to  generate Parquet files, pass the '--fileParquetPath' argument
 ## Common questions
 * **Will I be able to stream historical data that were recorded
 prior to enabling the  `mysql binlog`?** Yes, by default, the pipeline takes a snapshot of the entire